 These tips highlight the capabilities of a contract storage tool.
 In case you are looking for a smart platform to store your contracts, choose HyperStart CLM.

-Key considerations for enterprise contract storage
+Key considerations for enterprise storage contracts

 Enterprise teams managing 500+ contracts need more than a shared drive.
 Here are the five key considerations when evaluating enterprise contract storage: